MikhailovAlexander/adm_project/README.md

 ### 1.3.
 Diagrams for the horse riding actions:

-In addition, the process of scheduling was considered.
-The Manager and the Coach are involved in this process.
-The process starts when the Manager needs to create a new schedule.
-First, the Manager generates a basic schedule.
-If there are inconsistent positions in the schedule, the Manager contacts the coach for approval.
-If an employee approves changes
+Turning to the description of the processes associated with the organization of the horseback riding lessons, it is initially worth considering the scheduling process.
+At the beginning of this process the Manager generates a basic schedule.
+Then the Manager checks whether there are unconfirmed positions in the schedule or not.
+If there are no contradictions in the schedule, the Manager confirms the schedule.
+Otherwise, the Manager coordinates inconsistencies with the coaches until the schedule is fully filled and there are no unconfirmed positions in it.

 ![Image 1.4.
 The activity diagram for the scheduling](diagrams/Scheduling.jpg)